thunlp/OpenDelta/README.md

 OpenDelta is a toolkit for parameter efficient methods (we dub it as *delta tuning*), by which users could flexibly assign (or add) a small amount parameters to update while keeping the most paramters frozen.
 By using OpenDelta, users could easily implement prefix-tuning, adapters, Lora, or any other types of delta tuning with preferred PTMs.

+Our repo is tested on Python 3.8 and PyTorch 1.9.0.
+Lower version may also be supported.

 ## Installation
 create a virtualenv (optional)
 ```shell